Do we need additional Scripture?

 Therefore, Christians today should uphold the powerful “sword of the Spirit” (Ephesians 6:17; Hebrews 4:12) and be warned to “not believe every spirit, but test the spirits, whether they are of God; because many false prophets have gone out into the world” (1 John 4:1).
 For the Lord clearly states that “no prophecy of Scripture is of any private interpretation, for prophecy never came by the will of man, but holy men of God spoke as they were moved by the Holy Spirit” (2 Peter 1:20,21).

-The Mormon faith openly teaches doctrines the oppose the truths that are revealed in the Bible.
-And for those that seek another scripture, the apostle Paul warns, “I marvel that you are turning away so soon from Him who called you in the grace of Christ, to a different gospel, which is not another; but there are some who trouble you and want to pervert the gospel of Christ.
+As for those that seek additional scripture, the apostle Paul warns, “I marvel that you are turning away so soon from Him who called you in the grace of Christ, to a different gospel, which is not another; but there are some who trouble you and want to pervert the gospel of Christ.
 But even if we, or an angel from heaven, preach any other gospel to you than what we have preached to you, let him be accursed.
 As we have said before, so now I say again, if anyone preaches any other gospel to you than what you have received, let him be accursed” (Galatians 1:8-9).

 In His service,